Quantco/datajudge/docs/source/examples/example_twitch.rst

    def test_constraint(constraint, datajudge_engine):
    test_result = constraint.test(datajudge_engine)
    >       assert test_result.outcome, test_result.failure_message
-   E       AssertionError: tempdb.public.twitch_v1's column(s) 'average_viewers' has mean 4970.2188235294117647, deviating more than 0.1 from tempdb.public.twitch_v1's column(s) 'average_viewers''s  3567.6584158415841584.
+   E       AssertionError: tempdb.public.twitch_v2's column(s) 'average_viewers' has mean 4970.2188235294117647, deviating more than 0.1 from tempdb.public.twitch_v2's column(s) 'average_viewers''s  3567.6584158415841584.
 Condition on second table: WHERE mature IS TRUE;

    /usr/local/Caskroom/miniconda/base/envs/datajudge/lib/python3.10/site-packages/datajudge/pytest_integration.py:25: AssertionError
    ===================================== short test summary info ======================================
-   FAILED twitch_specification.py::test_func[VarCharRegex::tempdb.public.twitch_v1] - AssertionError...
+   FAILED twitch_specification.py::test_func[VarCharRegex::tempdb.public.twitch_v2] - AssertionError...
-   FAILED twitch_specification.py::test_func[KolmogorovSmirnov2Sample::public.twitch_v0 | public.twitch_v1]
+   FAILED twitch_specification.py::test_func[KolmogorovSmirnov2Sample::public.twitch_v1 | public.twitch_v2]
-   FAILED twitch_specification.py::test_func[UniquesEquality::public.twitch_v0 | public.twitch_v1]
+   FAILED twitch_specification.py::test_func[UniquesEquality::public.twitch_v1 | public.twitch_v2]
-   FAILED twitch_specification.py::test_func[NumericMean::public.twitch_v1 | public.twitch_v1] - Ass...
+   FAILED twitch_specification.py::test_func[NumericMean::public.twitch_v2 | public.twitch_v2] - Ass...
    =================================== 4 failed, 4 passed in 1.80s ====================================

-So we see that we might not want to trust version 1 of the data as is.
+So we see that we might not want to trust version 2 of the data as is.
 What exactly do we learn from the error messages?

-1. The column ``language`` now has a row with value ``'Sw3d1zh'``.
+* The column ``language`` now has a row with value ``'Sw3d1zh'``.
 This break two of our constraints.
 The ``VarCharRegex`` constraint compared the columns' values to a regular expression.
-The ``UniquesEquality`` constraint expected the unique values of the ``language`` column to not have changed between version 0 and version 1.
+The ``UniquesEquality`` constraint expected the unique values of the ``language`` column to not have changed between version 1 and version 2.
-2. The failing ``KolmogorovSminrnov`` constraint tells us that we cannot assume the ``average_viewers`` column to follow the same distribution in both version 0 and version 1.
+* The failing ``KolmogorovSminrnov`` constraint tells us that we shouldn't assume the ``average_viewers`` column to follow the same distribution in both version 1 and version 2.
-3. The mean value of ``average_viewers`` of mature channels is substantially - more than our 10% tolerance - lower than the global mean.
+* The mean value of ``average_viewers`` of ``mature`` channels is substantially - more than our 10% tolerance - lower than the global mean.